Everything You Need To Know About Eyebrow WaxingJanuary 16, 2019

-A risky eyeshadow look is one thing, but when it comes to our eyebrows, we play it safe.
-Always.
-No matter what you do, we recommend you proceed with caution because your eyebrows don’t grow back quickly, and you might not always want to rely on a pencil.
-Before you hit up the salon for your next eyebrow wax, knowing the best brow techniques is key.
-To find out more, we chatted with Anastasia Soare, brow specialist and founder and CEO of Anastasia Beverly Hills to help us get there.
+A risky eye shadow look is one thing, but when it comes to our eyebrows, we play it safe — always.
+We recommend you proceed with caution here, since brows don’t grow back quickly and you might not always want to rely on a pencil.
+So before you hit up the salon for your next eyebrow wax, knowing the best brow techniques is key — and we chatted with Anastasia Soare, brow specialist and founder and CEO of Anastasia Beverly Hills to help us get there.
 Here’s what you need to know.

-You may have heard that it’s best to wait about four weeks between waxes but really, the optimal wait time can be even longer.
+You may have heard that it’s best to wait about four weeks between waxes.
+But really, the optimal wait time might be even longer.
 “Most people take about 8-12 weeks to fully grow back brow hair after it has been tweezed or waxed off completely,” says Soare, adding that some people take even longer.
-Ultimately, the best way to know if it’s time for a wax is by looking at your hair length.
+Ultimately, the best way to know if it’s time for a wax is by looking at its length.
 “The length of hair should be between 1/8th and 1/4th of an inch to wax properly.
-Any shorter than that and the wax will not hold the hair.”
+Any shorter than that and the wax will not hold the hair,” Soare says.

-Eyebrows can affect the way your face shape looks entirely, so it’s your prerogative to know which eyebrow shape will suit you best.
+Eyebrows can really affect the way your face shape looks, so it’s your prerogative to know which eyebrow shape will suit you best.
 The next thing to consider is what fits your daily beauty routine.
-Are you feeling the big, bold brows right now, or are you more of a natural-brow girl?
+Are you feeling the big, bold brows right now?
+Or are you more the natural-brow girl?
 It all depends on what you feel most comfortable with.
 Before the esthetician begins with the wax, make sure they’ve understood your request.
 “A client should always ask the esthetician to show her how they are going to shape the brows before they start,” says Soare.

-If you are on medication, especially a medication like Accutane or retinol, consult a doctor before waxing.
+If you are on medication, especially a medication like Accutane, consult a doctor beforehand.
 Similarly, if you have a skin condition, at the very least let your waxing specialist know.
-You don’t want to exacerbate your skin condition or worsen any skin issues you may have with this salon treatment.
+You don’t want to exacerbate your skin condition or worsen any skin issues you may have.

-After waxing, Soare recommends using a moisturizing balm to help soothe the skin, like the Kiehl’s Centella Recovery Skin Salve and Anastasia Beverly Hills After Tweeze Cream are both great options, as they gently soothe and condition skin.
+After waxing, Soare recommends using a moisturizing balm to help soothe the skin.
+Kiehl’s Centella Recovery Skin Salve and Anastasia Beverly Hills After Tweeze Cream are both great options, as they gently soothe and condition skin.
 If you have any redness, try a color corrector with a hint of green.

 Final Brow-Perfecting Tips

-Once your brows look their best naturally thanks to a professional shaping, make sure you’re filling them in to your liking.
-To do this, we love using the Urban Decay Double Down Brow because it contains two shades of waterproof brow powder that won’t budge, an angled brow brush and a spoolie for application.
-As the hair grows back in, Soare recommends covering the little brow hairs with a brow highlighter or concealer (we like the Urban Decay 24/7 Concealer Pencil).
+Once your brows look their best naturally, make sure you’re perfecting their shape to your liking.
+The Urban Decay Brow Box is hugely helpful, as it contains a mirror, two brow colors, wax, tweezers and two brushes — it’s everything you need in one handy kit.
+As the hair grows back in, Soare recommends covering the little brow hairs with a brow highlighter or concealer.
+(We like the Urban Decay 24/7 Concealer Pencil.)
 “This will highlight the brow and mask any hairs until they are ready for another wax,” she says.